Semi-infinite highest weight categories: Examples

-This conjecture is true for the basic example of a critical block from Example~\ref{exsKM} thanks to \cite[Theorem 6.6]{Fiebigsubgeneric}; the same category arises as the principal block of category $\mathcal O$ for $\mathfrak{gl}_{1|1}(\mathbb{C})$ discussed in $\S$\ref{eg5} below.
-The conjecture is also consistent with the so-called {\it Feigin-Frenkel conjecture} \cite[Conjecture 4.7]{AF}, which says that composition multiplicities of restricted Verma modules are related to the periodic Kazhdan-Lusztig polynomials from \cite{Lusztigper2} (and Jantzen's generic decomposition patterns from \cite{Jandec}).
+This conjecture is true for the basic example of a critical block from Example~\ref{exsKM} thanks to \cite[Th.~6.6]{Fiebigsubgeneric}; the same category arises as the principal block of category $\Ocat$ for $\mathfrak{gl}_{1|1}(\mathbb{C})$ discussed in $\S$\ref{eg5} below.
+The conjecture is also consistent with the so-called {\it Feigin-Frenkel conjecture} \cite[Conj.~4.7]{AF}, which says that composition multiplicities of restricted Verma modules are related to the periodic Kazhdan-Lusztig polynomials from \cite{Lusztigper2} (and Jantzen's generic decomposition patterns from \cite{Jandec}).
 These polynomials depend on the relative position of the given pair of weights and, when not too close to walls, they vanish for weights that are far apart.
 This is consistent with the conjectured existence of indecomposable projectives of finite length in regular blocks of the restricted category.

-\begin{remark} It seems to us that the Feigin-Frenkel conjecture might have a geometric explanation in terms of a sequence of equivalences of categories similar to \cite[(7)]{FG}.
-Ultimately this should connect $\mathcal{O}_{\overline\Lambda}^{\res}$ with representations of the quantum group analog of Jantzen's thickened Frobenius kernel $G_1 T$.
-The latter are already known by \cite[\S17]{AJS} to be essentially finite highest weight categories controlled\footnote{One needs to assume that the root of unity $\ell$ is odd and bigger than or equal to the Coxeter number.} by the periodic Kazhdan-Lusztig polynomials.
+\begin{remark} It seems to us that the Feigin-Frenkel conjecture might have an explanation in terms of a sequence of equivalences of categories similar to \cite[(7)]{FG}.
+Ultimately this should connect $\Ocat_{\overline\Lambda}^{\res}$ with representations of the quantum group analog of Jantzen's thickened Frobenius kernel $G_1 T$.
+Assuming that $\ell$ (the order of the root of unity) is odd and bigger than or equal to the Coxeter number, the latter are known by \cite[\S17]{AJS} to be essentially finite highest weight categories controlled by the periodic Kazhdan-Lusztig polynomials.
 Also, in these categories, tilting modules are projective, hence, the Ringel self-duality would be an obvious consequence. \end{remark}